BlueBlazin/thislang/README.md

 **WIP**

+## About

-An implementation of a subset of Javascript in that subset of Javascript.
+Thislang is an implementation of a subset of Javascript in that subset of Javascript.

+## Features

+-   Data types:
+    -   Number
+    -   String
+    -   Array
+    -   Object
+    -   boolean
+    -   null
+-   Simple Objects
+-   Prototypal Inheritance
+-   Function expressions (lambdas)
+-   Conditionals
+-   `let` variables
+-   `for` and `while` loops
+-   `switch` statements
+-   Single and multi line comments
+-   The `this` context

+## Implementation

+Thislang is a stack based Bytecode Virtual Machine (VM).
+The interpretation happens in four main stages.

+1. Tokenization: the source code is broken down into a stream of lexical tokens.
+2. Parsing: the token stream is parsed into an Abstract Syntax Tree (AST).
+3. Compilation: The AST gets read in and compiled to bytecode.
+4. Execution: The bytecode is executed by the VM.